glcaptain00/Pete-Kit/README.md

 ### Camera
 With this tutorial, you will turn the Pete-Kit into a camera!
 Press a button and it will save a picture!
 Find this tutorial [here](https://github.com/glcaptain00/Pete-Kit/tree/main/Camera)

+### Temperature Monitor
+With this tutorial, you will learn to have your Pete-Kit take measurements and record those measurements in AWS.
+You will also setup AWS to send you alerts for certain ranges.
+Find that tutorial [here](https://github.com/glcaptain00/Pete-Kit)